Singhtarua F.C. in Asian football

 Singhtarua Football Club is a Thai football club based in Bangkok.
 The club was founded in 1967 and has competed in the Thai football league system since and was a founding member of the TPL in 1996.
-They have competed in the Asian Club Championship on two occasions under the name of Port Authority of Thailand and in 2010 they entered the AFC Cup for the first time.
+They have competed in the Asian Club Championship on two seasons under the name of Port Authority of Thailand.
+In 2010, they entered the AFC Cup for the first time, after won the 2009 Thai FA Cup.